XF-PAN/dicmo/README.md

   devtools::install_github("xf-pan/dicmo")
   library(dicmo)

-* the package source and Windows binary can be found in: https://xf-pan.github.io/dicmo/

 ## Attentions
 There are some rules have to be followed:
 * The input data should be a tibble with a wide format.